-A free training package for care home staff on coronavirus infection prevention and control has been released online.
+A free training package for care homes on coronavirus infection prevention and control has been released online.

 The package, launched yesterday for nursing and residential care homes by the Infection and Prevention Society (IPS), outlines the infection and prevention control procedures required to protect residents from Covid-19.